cemolcay/ReorderableGridView-Swift/README.md

 > what should be their horizontal padding in a row.
 > Padding between columns (vertical padding) can be set in init method,
 > which is 10 by default.
-> You can have a container view and using something like
+> You can have a container view and use something like
 > `CGRectInset (containerView.frame, marginX, marginY)`
-> when init grid for margin
+> when init grid with margin